Should You Go In A Hot Tub With A Fever?

 While spending time in a hot tub can help raise your body temperature, it’s important to be careful not to overheat.
 If you have a fever, consult with your doctor before using a hot tub.

-They may advise against it, as overheating can potentially make cold symptoms and your fever worse.
+They may advise against it, as overheating the hot tub can help potentially make cold symptoms and your fever worse.
 Additionally, it’s important to stay hydrated when using a hot tub, as the heat can cause you to sweat and lose electrolytes.

 So, if you decide to take a dip in the hot tub while you’re feeling under the weather, be sure to drink plenty of fluids and listen to your body’s temperature first.

-If you start to feel dizzy or lightheaded, get out of the hot tub use, and cool down.
+If you start to feel dizzy or lightheaded, get out of the hot water or tub use, and cool down.

 Will Getting In A Hot Tub Break A Fever?

 No, it will not break a fever.
-A hot tub will only raise your body temperature and make you feel more comfortable.
+A hot tub will only raise your blood pressure and body temperature and make you feel more comfortable.

 To break a fever, you need to take medication to your blood pressure and lower your body temperature.